webix-hub/docs/data/desktop/chart_scales.md

 - **step** (number) - 'distance' to the next unit (not necessarily labeled with text);
 - **template**  - template for text label of the axis.
 Template function can define which numeric values to display.
 If not specified, text values are displayed depending on the 'step' parameter.

-If you don't want to label each unit, you can set a function template to label only units multiple of the specified number (here it's 20):
+If you don't want to label each unit, you can set a function template to label only units multiplied by the specified number (here it's 20):

 ~~~js
 template:function(obj){return (obj%20?"":obj)